arevindh/pihole-speedtest/README.md

 Please keep in mind that:

 * the more tests you run, the more data will be used, and
-* any issues about weird results should be directed to the maintainers of whichever speedtest package is installed on your system, not here; use `/usr/bin/speedtest --version` to find out which one you have.
+* any issues about weird results should be directed to the maintainers of whichever speedtest package is installed on your system, not here.

 ## Features